-Sprint announces HTC 8XT availability and pricing, confirms completion of Clearwire acquisitionAlex Wagner - Deputy Managing Editor, News Desk
+Sprint announces HTC 8XT availability and pricing, confirms completion of Clearwire acquisitionAlex Wagner - Editorial Director of News and Content

 Today's a big day for Sprint, as the big yellow carrier has two major announcements to share with everyone.
 First up, Sprint has announced that the HTC 8XT will be available starting July 19 for $99.99 with a two-year contract and $50 mail-in rebate.
 The 8XT is Sprint's first Windows Phone 8 smartphone and is actually just the second Windows Phone-powered device to land on the Now Network.
 Here's what you can expect to see from the HTC 8XT once it lands on Sprint's shelves later this month:

 - 4.3-inch WVGA display

 - 8GB built-in storage, microSD slot with support for memory cards up to 64GB in size

 - Beats Audio